ciberkleid/spring-cli-dapr-catalog/README.md

 cd ..
 ```

-## 2. Use the spring CLI to create projects from git repos
+## 2. OPTION 1: Use the spring CLI to create projects from git repos

 #### Create a new directory and cd into it.
 Directory name is arbitrary.
 ```